On Optimal Regularization Parameters via Bilevel Learning: Introduction

-A critical theoretical issue of \eqref{eq:bilevel} is the well-posedness of the learning and the characterisation of solutions, which can be used to inform the design of numerical methods.
+A critical theoretical issue of \eqref{eq:bilevel} is the well-posedness of the learning and the characterization of solutions, which can be used to inform the design of numerical methods.
 In recent years, literature has been developed to address these issues \cite{DavoliElisa2023SCiN,DeLosReyesJ.C2016Tsoo,HollerGernot2018Abaf,KunischKarl2013ABOA}.
-One example is \cite{HollerGernot2018Abaf}, where optimal parameters are assumed to live in an interval $[\underline{\alpha} , \bar \alpha]$ for $0<\underline{\alpha}\leq\bar\alpha < \infty$ chosen a priori.
+One example is \cite{HollerGernot2018Abaf}, where the considered parameter space is $\mathcal P = [\underline{\alpha} , \bar \alpha]$ for $0<\underline{\alpha}\leq\bar\alpha <\infty$ chosen a priori.
 In this setting it is possible to prove stability of the lower level problem and existence of solutions to the upper level problem under certain assumptions.
-However, in imposing solutions lie in a bounded interval determined a priori, it is possible that for a given training dataset the determined parameter is suboptimal.
+However, in imposing solutions lie in a closed interval bounded away from $0$ determined a priori, it is possible that for a given training dataset the determined parameter is suboptimal.